adammurdoch/model-experiments/declaring-software-type.md

 Use a template for a CLI application implemented using a single version of Java.

-The developer declares the Java version and this implies the implementation Java version and target JVM version.
+The developer declares the Java version and this implies the Java language version and target JVM version.

 ```kotlin
 javaCliApplication {